Customize customer eligibility

 Result

-The admin UI now shows the VIP eligibility option.
+The admin UI now shows the custom eligibility option for premium members.

 For a promotion to apply, it must pass this general eligibility check and the check in its corresponding IsApplicable implementation.